cfcardenas/Password-Strength-Analyzer/README.md

 - Avoids consequitive repeating characters
 - At least 6 unique characters

+## Project Instructions
+The code setup process is easy and user-friendly.
+The terminal will ask the user to input a password to check its strength.
+Depending on user input, it will determine what criteria were not met and make suggestions based on what is needed to fortify the password.
+This helps the user understand what they are missing and basic descriptions are granted to help a user determine what they have to do to improve their password.

+## Additional Information
 The project is an interactive loop that allows continuous input until all requirements designated are met.
 It is meant to provide a user-friendly approach and actionable suggestions to guide the user in the proper direction.